codebar/tutorials/js/lesson4/tutorial.md

       renderQuizQuestions(data)
     })
 ```

+To run your code you just have to call our fetch function like `fetchQuizQuestions()` at the bottom of the index.js file.

 Because fetch() is an asynchronous function the rest of the code in your file could run at the same time as the fetch
 function, meaning that the fetched data may not appear if used in an outside function, for example: